How to Trim a Brisket the Right Way

 Steps for Trimming a Brisket

-Now that you have the tools you need, let’s take a look at the steps for trimming a brisket.
+Now that you have the tools let’s go through how to trim a brisket.

 Step 1: Pick your Brisket